Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

     - Motor will fit loosely if BT-5 insulator is not used
     - Loose fit is not an issue with proper motor retention
 7. Screw Motor Retention Cap onto base of Fin Can
+   - Depending on yor printer, the larger sizes may fit better
+   - After a flight or two, the smaller size may fit better
-8. Launch using standard model rocket procedures
+9. Launch using standard model rocket procedures

 Recommended motors and expected performance: